agentio/serviceinfrastructure/content/docs/details/how-google-makes-apis.md

 As I wrote in [I got a golden ticket: what I learned about APIs in my first year at Google](https://medium.com/apis-and-digital-transformation/i-got-a-golden-ticket-what-i-learned-about-apis-in-my-first-year-at-google-556e1f02f9ab), Google makes a lot of APIs and Google APIs get called a lot.
 These two dimensions of scale, in development and operations, have had a big influence on API practice at Google and led to things that might not be obvious to someone using an online tutorial to code their first API (which is a great first step!)

+## Philosophy

+### Make APIs managable by controlling their design

+Google APIs are governed by a strict review and approval process.
+Reviewers are trained in expectations and best practices and are granted "API readability", which allows them to approve new APIs and API design changes.

+This is possible because Google APIs are published through a central infrastructure, giving that team the opportunity to establish and enforce requirements on APIs.

+### Consistent APIs allow simpler, more powerful tools

+Instead of buying a powerful API management system from a vendor (and since these systems were in their infancy), Google engineers built a series of API management systems that grew in capacity while pursuing simplicity.Over the years, hundreds of engineers were involved, and the system described here is a credit to their creativity and collaboration.

+It is fair to say that the consistency of Google APIs had as important a part in the development of Google’s API management strategy as any of the code that was written.

+### How many APIs does Google have?

 To get an idea of how many APIs Google produces, we could start by just asking Google directly by calling the [API Discovery Service](https://developers.google.com/discovery/v1/reference/apis/list)

 ```